Umami Pot

 Instructions

-• (When using raw sesame seeds) Put the sesame seeds in a pot or pan and toast them over low heat.
-Shake the pot (or pan) constantly to prevent burning until a few sesame seeds start to pop, which should take 5-10 minutes.
+• If using raw sesame seeds: Put the sesame seeds in a pot or pan and toast them over low heat.
+Shake the pot (or pan) constantly to prevent burning until a few seeds start to pop.
+This should take about 5-10 minutes.

-(When using toasted sesame seeds) Put the sesame seeds in a pot or pan and toast them over very low heat.
-Shake the pot (or pan) constantly to prevent burning until you smell a savory aroma, which should take about 2 minutes.
+If using pre-toasted sesame seeds: Put the sesame seeds in a pot or pan and toast them over very low heat.
+Shake the pot (or pan) constantly to prevent burning until you notice a nutty aroma.
+This should take only a few minutes.

-• Thoroughly mix the ground sesame seeds with all the other ingredients (sesame oil, Japanese mayonnaise, sugar, rice vinegar, and soy sauce) in a bowl.
+• In a bowl, thoroughly mix the ground sesame seeds with the other ingredients: sesame oil, Japanese mayonnaise, sugar, rice vinegar, and soy sauce.

 Notes